jimasp/linux-file-paths-quick-reference/linux-file-paths.md

 # Quick Reference to Linux File Paths
 Filesystem Hierarchy Standard - modified (reduced) into markdown tables for quick reference.
-For a complete "Purpose" breakdown see the [standard](https://refspecs.linuxfoundation.org/FHS_3.0/index.html).

 This quick reference is to help you find/organise things quickly.

-If you are actually developing software for distribution on Linux systems, then you should read the standard in full.
+If you are actually developing software for distribution on Linux systems, then you should read the LSB [standard](https://refspecs.linuxfoundation.org/FHS_3.0/index.html) in full.

 ## Definitions
 - "Shareable" files are those that can be stored on one host and used on others.